 or call 1-800-456-2323 or start a Live Chat

-The bacterial STDs gonorrhea and chlamydia are both associated with painful urination, and chlamydia often occurs simultaneously with gonorrhea in what is called a co-infection.
+The common bacterial STDs gonorrhea and chlamydia are both infamously associated with painful urination.
+Chlamydia often occurs simultaneously with gonorrhea in what is called a co-infection.
 Both infections can be cured when treated with antibiotics, often in a single dose.

 Genital herpes, ureaplasma, and trichomoniasis are STDs which also can cause dysuria.
 While the bacteria that cause UTIs may be acquired through sex, urinary tract infections are generally not considered STDs.

 Causes of burning or painful urination that can be passed sexually:8

 Anatomical differences between males and females can cause differences in the likelihood of certain conditions and how they affect you.7 For example, because females have shorter urethras (the opening where urine exits the body), it’s easier for bacteria to enter the bladder, making UTIs in women more common than in men.
 Common STD symptoms like discharge can also be more difficult for women to notice.

 To determine the cause of painful urination, a doctor may ask questions about your symptoms and potentially your sexual history.
 If they suspect an infection, they may also order certain tests to aid in the diagnosis, such as urinalysis or STD tests.
 If you believe your painful urination is caused by an STD, you can skip the time and cost of a doctor visit and quickly take our full 10 test STD panel.
 If tested positive, we have doctors available who can provide consultation and even write prescriptions for certain STDs.